bwaldvogel/mongo-java-server/README.md

 The in-memory backend is the default backend that is typically used to fake MongoDB for integration tests.
 It supports most CRUD operations, commands and the aggregation framework.
-Some features are not yet implemented, such as full-text search or map/reduce.
+Some features are not yet implemented, such as transactions, full-text search or map/reduce.

 Add the following Maven dependency to your project: